Evobolics/EvoAssembly/README.md

 * no p-invoke support yet
 * full attribute support still in progress
 * no support for modifiers yet
+* whole assembly level conversion is having issues with generics from a non converted assembly with type arguments from a converted assembly.
 *Last Updated:* July 15th, 2018